alamgircsebd/dokan-helper/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-WP Demo Plugin WordPress Plugin
+Dokan Helper WordPress Plugin for Dokan Developers

 ## Description ##

-A WP Plugin is a help full plugin for wordpress......
+Dokan Helper have some debugs functions which can help to develop the dokan plugin.

 ### Basic Features ###

-* Feature #1
+* Debug functions
-* Feature #2
+* Indicate action and filter hooks
-* Feature #3
+* Documentation link with related features

 ### Author ###